StarboundHFY/.github/profile/README.md

 # Starbound HFY

-The Starbound HFY is a community of writers and narrators that produce science fiction stories under the genre of "Humans/Humanity F**ck Yeah".
+The Starbound HFY is a community of writers and narrators that produce science fiction stories under the genre of "_Humans/Humanity F**ck Yeah_".

 They pride themselves for their human written and narrated stories, instead of the `AI` options that abound in this niche universe of science fiction story telling.